Errol Sawyer: Style

 According to Sawyer, "a picture is good when it leaves room for you to imagine."
 He aims to provoke the viewer to look more closely at everyday situations that may otherwise be overlooked.
 He photographs people, graffiti, and perspectives in public and semi-public space, such as parks, streets, and underground stations.

 Writing for PF Magazine, critic Herman Hoeneveld remarked "Errol Sawyer could be justifiably called a cultural philosopher who seems to press for consciousness and contemplation.
 He calls on our common sense to not allow our feelings to be crushed by the unbridled rush for consumption."

 Art critic and former museum director Julian Spalding described Sawyer as "a classical black and white photographer in the Henri Cartier-Bresson tradition, using the camera at its simplest and most challenging, as a trap for catching time."
 Writing for the World Socialist Web Site, painter Richard Phillips remarked "Errol Sawyer is a rare figure in contemporary photography: someone who worked in the often faddish and superficial world of high-end commercial photography but still retains his artistic integrity and creative spirit."

 Personal life and death

-Sawyer was married to the archtect Mathilde Fischer.
+Sawyer was married to the architect Mathilde Fischer.

 Sawyer died on December 24, 2020, at age 77.